 How To Get The Old School Film Look

-Most of the looks really like lighter colors with light exposures and they don’t work so well with darker colors with a lot of saturation.
+Most of them look like lighter colors with light exposures and they don’t work so well with darker colors with a lot of saturation.

 These shots don’t work well at all.